koursaros-ai/MSMarco-bio/README.md

-Building a Custom Search Relevance Training Set from Open Source Bing Queries --
+Building a Custom Search Relevance Eval Set from Open Source Bing Queries --

 There is a notable lack of large scale, easy to use, labeled data sets for information retrieval in most specific domains.